-As summer is kicking off and temperatures are rising, we have to start thinking about our little pollinator friends.
+As summer continues and temperatures are rising, we have to start thinking about our little pollinator friends.
 Why?
 Because during summer, bees and other pollinators have to deal with summer pollen dearth, which means a decrease in supplies.
 As over 75% of our food crops depend on insect pollination, we owe them a bit of help by planting bee-friendly flowers, don’t we?

 To help pollinators survive, we have to supply them with enough nectar and pollen-rich flowers.
 Below we highlighted a few bee-friendly flowers.
 We also stated the level of nectar and pollen each flower produces.
 N1 stands for a low supply in nectar, while P5 stands for a high amount of pollen.